Central Bank of Russia: Anti-fraud activities

-Chairmen

-Governors of the State Bank
+Governors

-The governor was appointed by the emperor of Russia.

-Chairman of the board of the USSR State Bank

-The chairman was appointed by the Premier of the Soviet Union.

-President of the Central Bank of Russia

 The President of the Board of Directors of the Central Bank is the head of the central banking system of the Russian Federation.
-The Head is chosen by the President of Russia; and serves for four-year-terms after appointment.
-A Head may be appointed for several consecutive terms (Sergey Ignatyev was the Governor of the Central Bank for 11 years, and he was appointed three times, in the longest serving term in post-soviet Russia).
+The Governor is chosen by the President of Russia; and serves for four-year-terms after appointment.
+A Governor may be appointed for several consecutive terms (Sergey Ignatyev was the Governor of the Central Bank for 11 years, and he was appointed three times, in the longest serving term in post-soviet Russia).

 Subsidiaries

 The Central Bank of Russia holds directly significant participatory interests in a number of Russian companies: